valentinhon/webpage/src/index.md

 Since September 2022, I am an Associate Professor at the [École Nationale Supérieure d'Informatique pour l'Industrie et l'Entreprise (ensIIE)](https://www.ensiie.fr/) in Evry (France), a city in the south-east suburb of Paris.
 I am in charge of the HPC track (so called CIDM) at ensIIE.
 I am also the coordinator of the first semester of the engineering program.
 I teach in various courses of the 1st year, and I am giving an advanced course in 3rd year on scheduling and performance analysis (see [Teaching](teaching.html) page for more details).

-I am a member of the [SAMOVAR](https://samovar.telecom-sudparis.eu/?lang=fr) laboratory, doing my research in the wonderdul [Benagil](https://team.inria.fr/benagil/) joined team between SAMOVAR and Inria Saclay.
+I am a member of the [SAMOVAR](https://samovar.telecom-sudparis.eu/?lang=fr) laboratory of Télécom SudParis, doing my research in the wonderdul [Benagil](https://team.inria.fr/benagil/) joined team between SAMOVAR and Inria Saclay.

 From Nov.
 2020 to June 2022, I was a post-doc at the CC-IN2P3 in Villeurbanne, working in the [CCLab](https://cclab.pages.in2p3.fr/web/) group under the direction of [Frédéric Suter](https://www.ornl.gov/staff-profile/frederic-suter) (now Senior Scientist at Oak Ridge National laboratory).